edgi-govdata-archiving/EEW-Website/content/about/about-content.md

 ## Our Goals
 * Draw large-scale public attention to the lack of environmental enforcement.
-* Work with partner organizations, especially marginalized communities, to build data efficacy through mutually beneficial relationships.
+* Work with partner organizations, especially marginalized communities, to build data efficacy through mutually beneficial relationships
 * Inform EPA visions of alternative forms of public engagement
-* Prototype community-oriented structures for environmental data, i.e. by congressional district, watershed, and health risks for a community.
+* Prototype community-oriented structures for environmental data, i.e. by congressional district, watershed, and health risks for a community
 * Bring attention to the relationship between environmental enforcement, environmental racism, and other interlocking forms of oppression (particularly white supremacy, capitalism, settler-colonialism, heteropatriarchy, etc.)

 ![Environmental Data and Governance Initiative logo](./EDGI-logo.png)